Ahzed11/ahzed11.github.io/content/posts/making-dynamic-software-updates-more-comfortable-in-erlang-otp.md

 6. Downgrade to the old release
 7. Test the state

 Splitting these tests and state modifications into four different scripts allows us to set an arbitrarily complex state up and to test it at every important stage.
-For now, Bash scripts are used to execute these modifications and tests.
-Later, using escripts will be considered.
+Bash scripts are used to execute these modifications and tests.

 ```yml
 - name: Run relup application